maxsommer/djoyapp/README.md

 * Database.db
 * Search for all events in radius of 1km
 * HTML / CSS / JS Base from interface tests

+##Known Bugs:
+* Add Event: When adding a new event and submitting while not having entered every field (apart from price) an error appears above the form.
+The map inside the form does not reload.

 ##Thanks to all contributors and folks out there helping these projects we use: